rhysmoggs/ms4-morgan-and-co/README.md

 ### Shopping Bag Preview

 - This is a popup that appears at the top of the page when users make any adjustments to the items in their product.
-It serves as a handy reminder of what their shopping bag contains, wthout the need to visit the shoppubng bag page on eachg adjustment.
-Features incliude:
+It serves as a handy reminder of what their shopping bag contains, without the need to visit the shopping bag page on each adjustment.
+Features include:
-- A toast message informing users of the chnage in their bag (add/remove/update)
+- A toast message informing users of the change in their bag (add/remove/update)
 - Number to signify the total number of items in the bag.
 - Small images of the products chosen.
 - Quantity of each item in bag.